Discover Homestay in Hampstead

 The cost of living here means that those who reside here are high-earners; attracting celebrities, notable professionals and businesspeople.
 However, the community here breaks from the stereotype of conservative high-net-worth individuals.
 Instead they are well known for their liberalism which is often (less than favourably) referred to as “Hampstead Liberalism”.

 The population here is fairly small, predominantly white and mainly Christian or Jewish.
-Notable current residents include Sting, Harry Styles, Judi Dench, Ridley Scott, Benedict Cumberbatch and Charles Saatchi.
+Current celebrity residents include Sting, Harry Styles, Judi Dench, Ridley Scott, Benedict Cumberbatch and Charles Saatchi.

 What transport links does Hampstead offer?